Particular/docs.particular.net/samples/scaleout/distributor-upgrade/sample.md

 ### Reconfiguring sender's routing

 In the original sample the sender was sending messages to the master (Worker1).
-Now it needs to send messages to the new stand-alone distributor
+Now it needs to send messages to the new standalone distributor

 snippet: SenderRouting